nguyentran0212/my-cv/index.md

 *ProML: A Decentralised Platform for Provenance Management of Machine Learning Software Systems.*
 arXiv preprint arXiv:2206.10110 (2022). *Accepted as full paper in the European Conference on Software Architecture 2022.*

-`2022`
-**Tran, Nguyen Khoi**, M. Ali Babar, Andrew Walters.
-*A framework for automating deployment and evaluation of blockchain networks.*
-Journal of Network and Computer Applications 206: 103460 (2022)

 `2021`
 **Tran, Nguyen Khoi**, M. Ali Babar, Jonathan Boan.
 *Integrating blockchain and Internet of Things systems: A systematic review on objectives and designs.*
 Journal of Network and Computer Applications 173 (2021): 102844.

-`2021`
-**Tran, Nguyen Khoi**, and M. Ali Babar.
-*Taxonomy of Edge Blockchain Network Designs.*
-European Conference on Software Architecture.
-Springer, Cham, 2021.

 `2020`
 **Tran, Nguyen Khoi**, and M. Ali Babar.